mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

       <strong>LOOKS &#8211;</strong><strong> </strong><a href="http://medicalxpress.com/news/2007-10-election-outcomes-snap-judgments-sufficient.html">70%</a> of elections are won by the candidate with the prettiest face.
 Another <a href="http://pcl.stanford.edu/research/2008/bailenson-facial-similarity.pdf">study</a> illustrates voter preference for candidates that possess facial features similar to their own.
     </li>
     <li>
-      <strong>LOVELIFE</strong><strong> </strong>&#8211; Although infidelity may say something about a politician&#8217;s character, it has no direct impact of the lives of the voters.
+      <strong>LOVELIFE</strong><strong> </strong>&#8211; Although infidelity may say something about a politician's character, it has no direct impact of the lives of the voters.
 My theory is that throughout evolutionary history, man tended to live in small groups.
-Hence, the chosen leader was likely to come into direct contact with the voter&#8217;s spouse.
+Hence, the chosen leader was likely to come into direct contact with the voter's spouse.
 Powerful individuals tend to elicit a greater ability to seduce spouses.
 Therefore, prehistoric voters who chose faithful leaders were less likely to have their spouse impregnated by this leader.
 This would leave their spouse’s womb available for their own progeny.
 Ultimately, their characteristic appreciation of fidelity would be passed to their offspring.
     </li>
     <li>
-      <strong>ELECTABILITY &#8211;</strong><strong> </strong>Many people choose not to vote for a third party or independent candidate that they prefer because they&#8217;re unlikely to win.
+      <strong>ELECTABILITY &#8211;</strong><strong> </strong>Many people choose not to vote for a third party or independent candidate that they prefer because they're unlikely to win.
 Their reasoning is that they would be throwing away their chance to help elect the lesser of two evils.
 A survey of college students shows that 79 percent of the students &#8220;felt that their vote makes a difference.&#8221; In reality, there is only <a href="https://mises.org/library/why-vote">a one in 60 million</a> chance of a randomly selected voter affecting the presidential election.
 It much more likely that that voter will die in a car accident (1 in 1 million) driving to the polls.
-Hence, it&#8217;s irrational to believe that your vote is any more than a one data point in an opinion poll.
+Hence, it's irrational to believe that your vote is any more than a one data point in an opinion poll.
     </li>
     <li>
       <strong>TRIBAL LOYALTY </strong>&#8211; Blind loyalty to political parties often distorts decision-making.
-Many would claim that their loyalty to a party&#8217;s candidate is a result of their agreement with that candidate&#8217;s policies.
+Many would claim that their loyalty to a party's candidate is a result of their agreement with that candidate's policies.
 However, for a lot of partisans, the causality is reversed.
 Often individuals will modify their support for policies to achieve agreement with their candidate of the party to which they are loyal.
 For instance, upon the election of Barack Obama, a lot of republicans suddenly started complaining about the nation’s budget deficit.
 The odd thing is that, when <a href="https://en.wikipedia.org/wiki/George_W._Bush" target="_blank">George W. Bush</a> was president, these same republicans were generally silent on the issue, despite the fact that Mr. Bush ran up <a href="http://mediamatters.org/research/2011/08/25/right-wing-media-ignore-bush-effect-on-debt-to/183598">$4 trillion</a> in debt.
-At the same time, many democrats suddenly stopped complaining about the wars in Iraq or Afghanistan upon Obama&#8217;s election.
-It&#8217;s still unclear how having a democrat for a commander in chief can suddenly make a war morally justifiable.
+At the same time, many democrats suddenly stopped complaining about the wars in Iraq or Afghanistan upon Obama's election.
+It's still unclear how having a democrat for a commander in chief can suddenly make a war morally justifiable.
     </li>
     <li>
-      <strong>VOTER&#8217;S MOOD &#8211; </strong>An <a href="http://www.pnas.org/content/107/29/12804.full">experiment </a>indicates that being in a bad mood while voting makes you more likely to vote out incumbents.
+      <strong>VOTER'S MOOD &#8211; </strong>An <a href="http://www.pnas.org/content/107/29/12804.full">experiment </a>indicates that being in a bad mood while voting makes you more likely to vote out incumbents.
     </li>
     <li>
       <strong>FLAGS &#8211; </strong>The mere appearance of the <a href="http://web.archive.org/web/20120128102003/http://www.cornellpsych.org/people/travis/materials/Carter-etal-Flag%202008%20Election.pdf" shape="rect">American flag</a> in a voting booth makes voters more likely to vote Republican.